Zergie/mpcnc_post_processor/klipper/README.md

 # Klipper Macros for MPCNC

-Useful klipper macros for useing with your MPCNC.
+Useful klipper macros for using with your MPCNC.

 ### Installation